 We regularly elect our parliaments in our national capitals and in the European Union.
 Here you have an opportunity to become a candidate yourself and run for office.

-• The election of the national parliament is critical to the EU decision-making process as it influences the composition of the national government (and in many cases also the head of state).
-The national government itself is part of the European Council and of the Council of the European Union, 2 of the 7 EU institutions.
+- The election of the national parliament is critical to the EU decision-making process as it influences the composition of the national government (and in many cases also the head of state).
+The national government itself is part of the European Council and of the Council of the European Union, two of the seven EU institutions.
 The national parliament also has a say when it comes to the EU legislative process.

 Read more about the European Parliament’s powers.